NIST Election Results Reporting XML Common Data Format Specification

-As part of its voting program, NIST is undertaking a project in conjunction with IEEE whose goal is to create an IEEE standard for an XML-based common data format (CDF) for election systems.
+As part of its voting program, NIST has the goal of creating an XML-based common data format (CDF) for election systems.
 A CDF will facilitate interoperability among voting devices and certain types of automated testing.
 Election officials desire that interoperability of data will increase choice of voting equipment, will make possible component certification, and will significantly ease current difficulties in interfacing voting devices to external entities such as voter registration databases and reporting outlets.
 Manufacturers competing in an international business environment desire a CDF that works in international environments as well as the U.S.

-For further information, please consult the following links and the contact information below:
+For further information, please consult the contact information below:

 Contact: John P. Wack